TeamMGE/GenomeBioinformaticsCourse/_episodes/21-COOII.md

 >> included in the given file, and 'grep -v' provides the negative result: the lines not matching those strings); and finally
 >> (4) finding the full names of those genes again.
 The obtained results should all correspond to non-protein-coding genes.
 >>
+>> To look for CRISPR arrays, read the 'gbk' files with 'less', and search within them by typing `/` followed by whatever pattern
+>> you are interested in.
+For example: `/CRISPR` will look for the string 'CRISPR'.
+If there are multiple occurrances, you can
+>> move to the next one by typing `n`.
+Once you are done, as always, quit with `q`.
+>>
 > {: .solution}
 {: .challenge}